oscarludick/decorator-pttrn-ts/README.md

 }
 ```

 Our heroes can extend from our Hero abstract class.
-We initialize our gear description and provide a default power value.
+We initialize the gear description and provide a default  value for power.

 ```ts
 export class WarriorHero extends Hero {